Choose another writer in this calendar:

 In attempts to explore contemporary life from a woman's point of view, the younger generation of writers introduced narrative innovations in Chinese fiction.
 In the 1990s Wang turned her attention to her family genealogy, and published several works which crossed over the boundaries of mythology and history, personal memoirs and fantasies.
 Among these works, which critics have found hard to categorize, were Shushu de gushi (1993), a meta-fictional story about storytelling, Shangxin Taipingyang (1994), and Jishi yu Xugou (1994), which traced the roots of her mother's family from the distant past.

-Changhen Ge told of the life a beauty pageant winner, Wang Qiyao, and changing times in Shanghai.
-Its title refers to Bai Juyi's poem about Yang Guifei, the beloved consort of the Tang Emperor Xuanzong, whose beauty determines her tragic fate.
+Changhen Ge told of the life a beauty pageant winner, Wang Qiyao, and changing times in Shanghai, from the civil war to the post-Mao Zedong era.
+"While there is much nostalgia for old Shanghai, and the lost, dream-like exuberance of the city haunts its characters, this nostalgia becomes a generalized languor, a persistent sense of loss in the face of which the most important thing is carrying on and filling up time." ('The Necessary Language of the Everyday: On Reading Wang Anyi' by Anjum Hasan, LARB, Los Angeles Review of Books, December 21, 2013) The title of the book refers to Bai Juyi's poem about Yang Guifei, the beloved consort of the Tang Emperor Xuanzong, whose beauty determines her tragic fate.
 Wang's book, a winner of the Fifth Mao Dun Literature Award, has been voted the most influential work of the 90s in China, and adapted into a television drama series and a stage play.
 Its film version from 2005, directed by Stanley Kwan and produced by Jackie Chan, did not gain success, both in terms of box office and critical reviews.

 Wang has also published essays, journalism, travel writings, literary criticism, and memoirs.
 In 1988 she started a literary column in the magazine Wenxue jiao (Literary Angle) under the title "Stories and Telling Stories".
 She has been recognized as a writer with a quest for a friendlier, more egalitarian society.
 Wang's films scripts include Temptress Moon (1996), a tale of romantic intrigue, written with the director Chen Kaige.
 This period drama, starring Leslie Cheung, Li Gong and Kevin Lin, was set during the chaotic 10 years that followed the founding of the Republic in 1911.
 The original idea for the script came from the director, who later noted that "Wang Anyi's work reaches out to a very high spiritual level, which is also something I tend to strive for in my own work.
 So when you put us together, we are up in the clouds and it is very hard to get us to write a real, concrete story about real people." (in Speaking in Images: Interviews with Contemporary Chinese Filmmakers by Michael Berry, 2004)

 In December 2001, Wang was elected chairperson of the Shanghai Writers' Association.
 She is a professor of Chinese literature at Fudan University.
 After completing a novel is set in Shanghai in the late Ming period, entitled Scents of Heaven, she has found time to collect her lectures into a book.
-Wang has been named a finalist for the 2011 Man Booker Prize.
+In 2017 she received the Newman Prize for Chinese Literature for her novel Jishi yu xugou (1993, Reality and Fiction).